get-iplayer/get_iplayer/README.md

 	`export IPLAYER_OUTDIR="/path/to/my/output/dir"`

-* The first time you run the script it will create a settings directory (~/.get_iplayer) and download plugins.
+* The first time you run the script it will create a settings directory (`$HOME/.get_iplayer` [Linux/Unix/OSX] `%USERPROFILE%\.get_iplayer` [Windows]) and download plugins.
 It will then access the BBC website and create an index of all TV programmes currently on iPlayer.

 ## Installation (Windows)